-• e) Shortnose Sturgeon: The working group is being reactivated i. a meeting will be held in the beginning of August ii. language will be added to the plan that the licensee will implement findings of the working group iii. language will also be added to the plan that NMFS will have technical oversight and provide overall direction.
-HG&E will facilitate the group iv.
-John O'Leary suggested adding more detail on the working group, such a schedule and periodic updates Jen Anderson would also like to see more detail on the working group in the plan 5.
-C omments to the Comprehensive Canal Operations Plan a) HG&E will make the Canal Operations Plan consistent with the Project Operations Plan b) Elevation in introduction is local datum, it needs to be changed to NGVD c) Page 9: include fall passage d) Pages 9 and 10: maximum canal capacity is listed as both 6590 and 6000 cfs Change all to 6000 cfs e) Page 14: using leakage to meet minimum flows will not be approved until a stud 0 is conducted demonstrating adequate flow distribution and water quality I) Plan will state that HG&E will develop a field study plan to verify flow (1) distribution with the agencies g) John warner expressed his concern about leakage of habitat water over the duration of larger outages.
-Suggestions include: 1.
-Teeding more water through the headgates iii expediting much as the Crystel intake h) Agencies were honny with the derived , the plan needs to reflect that.
-The plan will be used if the place in March, but overflow will be closed until the lost day of the outroop.
-A state of the sector of th 5.g), the leakage issue was questioned for the longer full outage. i) Page 15: The plan needs to explain why it is not practical to build a main to , backwater the habitat in the first level canal Survey data should be included in this.
-Don Pugh would like to see the first 1200-1400 ft of the first level concluded in watered j) Page 16: The plan needs to specify which species will be relocated (just state listed).
-If mussels are moved, it should not be done during the spring, suitable habitat should be chosen, and the population should be monitored to evaluate . . survival k) Page 17: Add "No. 2 Overflow stays closed."
-This will water the first level canal L. as soon as possible I) (Page 18: Item 8 should describe how mussels will be identified m) Page 18: There are no Atlantic Spike mussels in the CT River n) Page 18, Section 4, 2 nd paragraph: According to the FERC license, the objective i - 1 to enhance/expand the habitat 0) Page 19: The license calls for annual monitoring for 6 years.
+- e) Shortnose Sturgeon: The working group is being reactivated - i. a meeting will be held in the beginning of August - ii. language will be added to the plan that the licensee will implement findings of the working group - iii. language will also be added to the plan that NMFS will have technical oversight and provide overall direction.
+HG&E will facilitate the group. - iv.
+John O'Leary suggested adding more detail on the working group, such as a schedule and periodic updates - v.
+Jen Anderson would also like to see more detail on the working group in the plan - 5.
+Comments to the Comprehensive Canal Operations Plan - a) HG&E will make the Canal Operations Plan consistent with the Project Operations Plan - b) Elevation in introduction is local datum, it needs to be changed to NGVD - c) Page 9: include fall passage - d) Pages 9 and 10: maximum canal capacity is listed as both 6590 and 6000 cfs.
+Change all to 6000 cfs - e) Page 14: using leakage to meet minimum flows will not be approved until a study is conducted demonstrating adequate flow distribution and water quality - f) Plan will state that HG&E will develop a field study plan to verify flow distribution with the agencies - g) John Warner expressed his concern about leakage of habitat water over the duration of larger outages.
+Suggestions include: - i. feeding more water through the headgates - ii. raising the sill at the Riverside intake - iii. expediting work on the first level canal and refill as soon as possible - h) Agencies were happy with the drawdown procedure that took place in March, but the plan needs to reflect that.
+The plan will be modified to reflect that the No. 3 overflow will be closed until the last day of the outage.
+As noted above (item 5.g), the leakage issue was questioned for the longer fall outage - i) Page 15: The plan needs to explain why it is not practical to build a weir to backwater the habitat in the first level canal.
+Survey data should be included in this.
+Don Pugh would like to see the first 1200-1400 ft of the first level canal watered - j) Page 16: The plan needs to specify which species will be relocated (just state listed).
+If mussels are moved, it should not be done during the spring, suitable habitat should be chosen, and the population should be monitored to evaluate survival - k) Page 17: Add "No. 2 Overflow stays closed."
+This will water the first level canal as soon as possible - 1) Page 18: Item 8 should describe how mussels will be identified - m) Page 18: There are no Atlantic Spike mussels in the CT River - n) Page 18, Section 4, 2nd paragraph: According to the FERC license, the objective is to enhance/expand the habitat - o) Page 19: The license calls for annual monitoring for 6 years.
 USFWS believes it is better to monitor over a longer period time every 2 or 3 years